citechnical/docs/docs/security/securing-your-server.md

 5. Type 'i' to enter the insert mode, and add an entry for your user below the root user, granting all permissions.
 Replace *exampleuser* with your username:

         ## Allow root to run any commands anywhere
         root ALL=(ALL)       ALL
         exampleuser ALL=(ALL)       ALL

 6. Press 'Esc' to leave insert mode and enter the following command to save the file and quit visudo:

         :wq

-7. Log out of your Linode as the `root` user by entering the following command:
+7. Log out of your server by entering the following command:

         logout

-8. Log in to your Linode as the new user by entering the following command.
-Replace *exampleuser* with your username, and the example IP address with your Linode's IP address:
+8. Log in to your server as the new user by entering the following command.
+Replace *exampleuser* with your username, and the example IP address with your server's IP address:

-        ssh exampleuser@123.456.78.90
+        ssh exampleuser@100.200.78.90

-Now you can administer your Linode with the new user account instead of `root`.
+Now you can administer your server with the new user account instead of `root`.
 When you need to execute superuser commands in the future, preface them with `sudo`.
 For example, later in this guide you'll execute `sudo iptables -L` while logged in with your new account.
 Nearly all superuser commands can be executed with `sudo`, and all commands executed with `sudo` will be logged to `/var/log/auth.log`.
+This is very important because you can verify administrative steps or software configurations afterward in the event of failures or errors.

 Using SSH Key Pair Authentication
 ---------------------------------

-You've used password authentication to connect to your Linode via SSH, but there's a more secure method available: *key pair authentication*.
-In this section, you'll generate a public and private key pair using your desktop computer and then upload the public key to your Linode.
-SSH connections will be authenticated by matching the public key with the private key stored on your desktop computer - you won't need to type your account password.
-When combined with the steps outlined later in this guide that disable password authentication entirely, key pair authentication can protect against brute-force password cracking attacks.
+You've used password authentication to connect your server via SSH, but there's a more secure method available: *key pair authentication*.
+In this section, you will generate a public and private key pair using your laptop or PC and then upload the public key to your CentOS 7 server.
+SSH connections will be authenticated by matching the public key with the private key stored on your laptop or PC.
+This removes the need to type your account password on remote connection to your server.
+When combined with the steps outlined later in this guide that disable password authentication entirely, key pair authentication will protect against brute-force password cracking attacks.
+The server must require a password for an unauthorized user to actually try one.

-Here's how to use SSH key pair authentication to connect to your Linode:
+Here's how to use SSH key pair authentication to connect to your server:

 1. Generate the SSH keys on a desktop computer running Linux or Mac OS X by entering the following command in a terminal window *on your desktop computer*.
 PuTTY users can generate the SSH keys by following the windows specific instructions in the [Use Public Key Authentication with SSH Guide](/docs/security/use-public-key-authentication-with-ssh#windows-operating-system).